jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

 Launching the EnMAP-Box
 #######################

-Once you successfully :ref:`installed <usr_installation>` the EnMAP-Box, you can access the plugin via the |enmapicon| icon in the QGIS Toolbar.
+Once you successfully :ref:`installed <usr_installation>` the EnMAP-Box, you can access the plugin via the |enmapbox| icon in the QGIS Toolbar.
 Furthermore, the EnMAP-Box :ref:`Processing Algorithms` should also appear in the QGIS Processing Toolbox.

 .. figure:: ../img/ebx_firstopen.png

     The Graphical User Interface (GUI) of the EnMAP-Box on first open

-.. |enmapicon| image:: ../../../enmapbox/gui/ui/icons/enmapbox.svg
-    :width: 30px

 Loading Testdata